codecks-io/react-reform/README.md

 A form won't submit unless all validators return `true`.

-The meaning of `value` and `ctx` is explained above.
+The purpose of `value` and `ctx` is explained above.
 The third parameter `validateAgainCb` is useful for async validations.
 Once you've received an answer from your server, you can store the result and call `validateAgainCb()` to re-run the validation on this input.
 Here's some example code:

 ```javascript
 import {registerValidator} from "react-reform";